 Three national-level indicators are goal-level indicators of hunger, stunting, and poverty, and are required for all target countries.
 These three are also Sustainable Development Goal (SDG) indicators, against which countries set targets and monitor progress.
 Feed the Future is designed to support countries in the achievement of their goals, and our targets for these indicators will be the same as the countries’ SDG targets.
 Also required for target countries is the value added in the agriculture and food system indicator.
 The employment indicator, however, is RAA.
 Both indicators will be computed by the BFS and provided to the target country OUs.

-The final national-level indicator – exports of targeted commodities, and one multi-level indicator - milestones of improved institutional architecture, are RAA for all Feed the Future countries, and, if applicable, should be reported by Feed the Future OUs annually.
+The final national-level indicator – exports of targeted commodities, and one multi-level indicator - milestones in improved institutional architecture, are RAA for all Feed the Future countries, and, if applicable, should be reported by Feed the Future OUs annually.

 Linkage to the SDG Indicators.
 As referenced above, we have included several SDG indicators in the Feed the Future phase two set of indicators.
 An SDG indicator is defined as Tier one (“Tier I”) if a definition exists and data for the indicator are available.
 Tier II indicators have been defined, but data for them are not yet widely available.
 Tier III indicators still need to de defined.
 All of our goal level SDG indicators are Tier I, while the context SDG indicators are a mix of Tier I and Tier III.
 The metadata, i.e. PIRS, for Tier I and Tier II SDG indicators are available at https://unstats.un.org/sdgs/metadata/.